dddb05593592ceb451ef25c77a4f3a20.jpg

 OYHL provides in-depth modules covering the U.S. history we all need to know.
 Students come to appreciate that we live in history and develop greater awareness.
 This can transform their lives and equip them to make a difference in their communities and eventually the country.

-The following OYHL modules are available.
+The following OYHL modules are available as digital OER Commons resources.
 Most have a corresponding Multimedia Resource that supplements the module curriculum materials.
-Request modules and Multimedia Resources by clicking tabs below.
+Access full text modules and Multimedia Resources on OER Commons or using tabs below.
 OYH does not charge for non-commercial use of its programs.
-All OYH materials are available under a Creative Commons license, here.
+All OYH materials are subject to a Creative Commons license, here.

-• Inheritances, Awareness and Leadership -- How the past affects my future
+• American Inheritances, Awareness and Leadership -- How the past affects my future

 • American Women, 1848 to Now: Ownership, Leadership, and Rights

-• LGBTQ+ Americans in the Twentieth Century: the Experience of Difference
+• Twentieth Century LGBTQ+ Americans: the Experience of Difference

-• Health Crises and Health Inequities In the United States (1900- Present)
+• American Health Crises and Health Inequities Since 1900

 • American Apartheid: Segregation Outside the South, 1920-1960